-Elk Chili Recipe is the BEST chili ever- it’s comfort in a bowl and just what chilly evenings need!
-Our elk chili does not taste like gamey at all!
-In fact it’s the perfect ground elk recipe for all those who don’t especially enjoy the wild game flavor.
+Today’s Elk Chili Recipe is the BEST chili ever–it’s comfort in a bowl and exactly what chilly evenings need!
+Our ground elk recipe doesn’t taste gamey at all!
+In fact, it’s the perfect ground elk recipe for all those who don’t enjoy the wild game flavor.
 This recipe works great for elk chili crock pot recipe too!

 Our Elk Chili Recipe is for your hunting treasures!

 Elk Chili is the perfect chili for this hunting season!
 We have a close family friend who got an elk tag this year!
 She was super excited because she has been waiting for this her whole life.
 On the 12th and last day of her hunt, she finally got her bull!

 Now we have some delicious meat to enjoy thanks to her hard work and generosity in sharing with us!

 - DO NOT over cook your elk or venison steaks once they reach 130 degrees F; remove from heat immediately